tacc-wbomar/Core-CMS-Plugin-Offset/README.md

 ## Caveats

-- The provided styles are only a sample and are not suitable for all designs./ _Your app should override the template or stylesheet to load its own styles._
+- The provided styles are only a sample and are not suitable for all designs.

+  _Your app should override the template or stylesheet to load its own styles._